What Paint to Use on a Dresser

 Cheap Furniture Paint

-But when you think of the primer and water-based poly needed to complete a dresser in latex paint, it really isn’t the cheapest option.
+You may be wondering what the best cheap option is, though.
+The cheapest option is latex at less than $15 per quart.
+But when you think of the primer and waterbased poly needed to complete a dresser in this paint, it really isn’t the cheapest option.
 (But it is typically the most locally accessible.)

-If Fusion Mineral Paint isn’t available in your area, General Finishes Milk Paint (the acrylic kind) is usually a cheaper option, but I would recommend a topcoat as it doesn’t seem as durable as Fusion without a topcoat.
+If it isn’t available in your area, General Finishes Milk Paint (the acrylic kind) is usually a cheaper option, but I would recommend a topcoat as it doesn’t seem as durable as Fusion without a topcoat.
+Check out this post to find out where to buy General Finishes Milk Paint locally.

 I hope that helps you choose what paint to use on a dresser!
 If you have any questions, please leave a comment below!
 And as always, please share this post with others!